Ready to Go!

 Ready to Go! is the third album released by Melody.
 It is her second album (and third release) to be released in a CD Only version as well as a CD+DVD version (limited edition).
 All of the A-sides from her singles leading up to the album are included in the track list, but none of the B-sides are, making for a total of ten brand-new songs.
 "Glory of Love" is a cover of Peter Cetera's hit song of the same name.
 The title track was also used as a Subaru Forester CM song.
 The album peaked at number 6 on Oricon Albums Chart.
+The album's release was accompanied by both standard and limited-edition formats, with the later including a DVD.